 Yup!
 Just cool completely and transfer to freezer bags.
 Lay the bags flat in the freezer and store for up to 5 months.

-Once you are ready to use, you can thaw overnight in the fridge, or else transfer directly into a pot on the stovetop and re-heat on medium-low, stirring often.
+Once ready to use, you can thaw overnight in the fridge, or transfer directly into a pot on the stovetop and re-heat on medium-low, stirring often.

 If you want to go the microwave route, just transfer into a microwave-safe container and reheat for about 30 seconds at a time, stirring in between.